timlawrenz/heroku-buildpack-telegraf/README.md

 This buildpack downloads the latest Telegraf release (at the time of writing, 1.19.0), extracts it on your dyno and starts it via a .profile.d script.

-You can use this buildpack for other observability platform, just change the output in the config.
+You can use this buildpack for other observability platform (which support telegraf agent), just change the output in the config.

 ## Installation
-Download [this telegraf.conf](telegraf.conf) to your app's home directory and run the following commands:
+Download [this telegraf.conf](telegraf.conf) to your app's home directory and run the following commands omside your heroku app directory:

     heroku labs:enable runtime-dyno-metadata -a <<your-app-name>>